jdalexan32/terraform/azure/gateway/README.md

 # gateway #
-Terraform code to build a vpn gateway in Azure as illustrated below.
+Terraform code to build a vpn gateway in Azure as illustrated below for connecting to an upstream machine.

 ![image](https://user-images.githubusercontent.com/15988353/126059122-289c382f-b260-492f-9d55-3083dc33ee73.png)